tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 Explain to students that this is a demonstration of how a traditional service (saving money and having a credit card) can be simplified and disrupted using the same blockchain technology they are learning in class.

-Ask students the following rhetoric question:
+Ask students the following rhetorical question:

-* How could you disrupt in any other sector than finance creating a dApp?
+* How could you disrupt a sector besides finance by creating a dApp?

-Comment to students that they will answer to this question in the next activity and continue with the next dApp demo.
+Tell students that they will answer this question in the next activity.
+Now, continue with the next dApp demo.

-In the next dApp demo, students will learn how they can use a dApp by transferring `ETH` to use the service provided by the dApp using MetaMask, explain to students that this is how normally they will interact with a dApp.
+In this dApp demo, students will learn how they can use a dApp by transferring `ETH` to use the service provided by the dApp using MetaMask.
+Explain to students that this is how they would normally interact with a dApp.

 Open your browser and navigate to https://www.akta.io/.
 Akta is a cloud file storage service that uses the `Ropsten` test network to work, so you should be sure that you have `ETH` in your wallet in this test network if you don't have any token in this test network, refer to the ["Getting Ropsten Tokens Guide"](../Instructor_Support/getting-ropsten-tokens.md) in the Instructor Support folder.